tristankleyn/which.dolphin/README.md

 ## Identify dolphin species acoustically with machine learning.
-This repository contains code for training and testing machine learning models for identifying delphinid species by acoustic characteristics of their vocalizations.
-Documentation for training and applying models using automated detections of vocalizations made in the open-source software [PAMGuard](https://www.pamguard.org/) are also included.
+This repository contains code for developing and applying machine learning models for identifying delphinid species by acoustic characteristics of their vocalizations.
+Models are designed to be used in conjunction with the open-source acoustic analysis software [PAMGuard](https://www.pamguard.org/), while interested developers are welcome to suggest alterations or additions to any code.

 ![Alt text](images/methods_simple_1.PNG)